mluukkai/webdevelopment-rails/week1.md

     Brewery.new( name:"Stadin Panimo", year:1997 )

 The parameter has also got a particular format.
-It's an associative array indexed with symbols, that is to say, hash, see https://github.com/mluukkai/WebPalvelinohjelmointi2015/blob/master/web/rubyn_perusteita.md#hash-ja-symbolit
+It's an associative array indexed with symbols, that is to say, hash, see https://github.com/mluukkai/WebPalvelinohjelmointi2022/blob/main/web/rubyn_perusteita.md#hash-ja-symbolit

-As you can see from the link above, hashes are defined with curly brakets, like
+As you can see from the link above, hashes are defined with curly brackets, like

     { name:"Stadin Panimo", year:1997 }